 - Transport is a key issue in this part of Inverness with reliance on the swing bridges over the Caledonian Canal making connections with the rest of Inverness unsatisfactory.

-- The A82 Fort William and A862 Beauly roads both go through Inverness West, resulting in all road access from Inverness to the west passing through the ward.
+- The A82 Fort William and A862 Beauly roads both pass through Inverness West, resulting in all road access from Inverness to the west passing through the ward.
 It is the “western gateway of the city of Inverness”.

 - Within the ward are two secondary schools (Charleston Academy and Inverness High School) and four primary schools (Kinmylies, Muirtown, Central and St Josephs).
 Some local children also attend Dalneigh Primary.